Requesting support for running larsoft jobs on OSG nodes without X11 libraries installed

 This will be part of nutools v1_07_00, which is built with the new art v1_12_04.

-#7 Updated by Lynn Garren about 5 years ago
+#7 Updated by Lynn Garren over 5 years ago

 - Status changed from Assigned to Feedback